-Impairment losses for property, plant and equipment in the last financial year amounted to USD \$1.60m, down from USD \$2.07m reported in the previous year.
+Impairment losses for property, plant and equipment in the last financial year amounted to USD \$2.36m, an increase from USD \$1.87m reported in the previous year.
 The Rusneftegaz Group tests for impairment of an asset by comparing the book value of the asset with the recoverable amount, which is the higher of value in use or fair value less costs of disposal, with said amount being determined by calculating its value in use.